Samantha Markle, Duchess Meghan's Sister, Reportedly Headed To Reality Television Soon

 Honey notes that this isn’t the first time there have been rumblings about Samantha doing some sort of reality TV show.
 There had been talk she was considering the last season of Celebrity Big Brother in the U.K., and there was some buzz that she might do some sort of Kardashian-style series focusing on the Markles.

 In this case, however, Ede signals that the show Samantha is doing has already been filmed, thus it’s a done deal.
-If Duchess Meghan’s half-sister does pop up on reality TV, she won’t be the first extended family member to follow that path.
+If Meghan’s half-sister does pop up on reality TV, she won’t be the first extended family member to follow that path.
 Tyler Dooley, a nephew to Meghan and Samantha, has been seen on MTV’s Royal World talking about some of the family drama.

 For the most part, the Duchess of Sussex seems to be doing her best to ignore the drama her half-sister Samantha Markle and the rest of her extended family continually generates.
 If this reality television show featuring Samantha does hit television screens, fans of the royals hope that Meghan and Prince Harry can take it in stride and continue to keep Samantha and the other troublemakers at a distance.